kiyalab-tmu/rinko2022/index.md

 ### Q.8: Image resizing (ノック66)
 * Upsample and downsample an image.
-* Try various kernels and compare the results.
+* Try various interpolation methods and compare the results.

 ### Q.9: Image rotation (ノック67)
 * Rotate an image.